Why A Cheater Will Cheat Again?

 Opportunity and availability play a significant role in serial infidelity.
 If a person frequently encounters situations where they can engage in extramarital affairs with little risk of discovery, the temptation becomes difficult to resist.
 Factors such as a permissive social circle, a workplace conducive to illicit relationships, or easy access to potential partners can create an environment where cheating is more likely to occur.
 When opportunities present themselves frequently, serial cheaters may rationalize their promiscuous sexual behavior, believing that it’s too convenient to pass up.

-7. Lack of consequences
+7. Lack of consequences can lead to multiple affairs too

 The absence of significant consequences for their actions can encourage serial infidelity.
 If a cheater faces minimal accountability or experiences forgiveness and understanding from their primary partner, they may continue their behavior without a sense of remorse or guilt.
-When there are no tangible repercussions for their actions, the serial cheater stops caring if the primary Relationship remains healthy or not.
+When there are no tangible repercussions for their actions, the serial cheater stops caring if the primary relationship remains healthy or not.
 This lack of accountability can embolden them to continue cheating, leaving their primary partner to wonder if trust can be rebuilt after cheating or if constant cheating is an inevitability.

 more on cheating